 The following sections list general guidelines for using the SEDD structure to provide data in a comparable and consistent manner.
 They build on or clarify the guidelines from the EPA SEDD v5.2 2A Specifications.
 In addition to these general guidelines, the following two files provide additional requirements for data types and valid values.

-Valid Values List – This table lists valid values for all valid-value constrained fields.
+Valid Values List (click to download) – This table lists valid values for all valid-value constrained fields.
 Please note that all valid values are case sensitive.
-If you believe this list needs updating, please contact us. (last updated December 4, 2020)
+If you believe this list needs updating, please contact us. (last updated November 3, 2021)

 Please note: the following abbreviations are used in the guidelines below.
 Fields and nodes are italicized.

 - PreparationPlusCleanups = ppc

 - Analysis = a

 A valid date format must be defined in the field h.DateFormat.
 That date format must then be used in all subsequent date-time fields throughout the SEDD (e.g. LabReportedDate, CollectedDate, AnalyzedDate).
 Currently, we do not support timezones.
 All date-times should be converted to UTC prior to generating the SEDD.

 A valid method ID must be listed in all ClientMethodID fields (reported in multiple nodes).
 Alternate names or identifiers for the method may be listed in MethodID field (reported in multiple nodes).
 ClientMethodID is valid-value constrained.
 The MethodID field is not valid-value constrained.

 The analytical method should be listed in spm.ClientMethodID and a.ClientMethodID.
 The preparatory method should be listed in ppc.ClientMethodID.